theopenconversationkit/tock/docs-mk/en/docs/about/showcase.md

 # User showcase

-Since its creation for [OUI.sncf](https://www.oui.sncf/) in 2016, Tock has been used by more and more teams to design and build conversational bots dedicated to various use cases :
+Since its creation for [OUI.sncf](https://www.oui.sncf/) in 2016, Tock has been used by more and more teams to build conversational bots dedicated to various use cases :

 * _business to customer_ and _business to business_
 * e-commerce, transactions, payment
 * assistance, care, help desks
 * FAQ and decision trees

-This page presents various assistants and products built with Tock.
+This page presents various assistants and products built and powered by Tock.

 ## _OUIbot_, the OUI.sncf bot

 _[OUIbot](https://www.oui.sncf/services/assistant)_ is the conversational assistant from OUI.sncf.
 Available since 2016 on Facebook Messenger, _OUIbot_ was built along with the first versions of Tock.

-> _Avec OUIbot, réserver un billet de train n'a jamais été aussi simple !
-Il vous assiste dans la préparation de vos voyages, permet d'effectuer rapidement et simplement une réservation complète, de la recherche à l'achat (paiement inclus), et vous accompagne durant votre voyage._
+> _With OUIbot, booking a train ticket has never been easier!_ It assists you in the preparation of your trips,
+>allows you to make a complete reservation quickly and easily, from research to purchase (payment included),
+>and accompanies you during your trip.

 Thanks to the numerous connectors, _OUIbot_ is now available on multiple conversational channels, such as the company Website [www.oui.sncf](https://www.oui.sncf/bot), social networks, voice assistants, smart display and even